BoussetaR/Project2/README.md

 $ python3 run.py
 ```

-This will create a csv file that we use for the Kaagle submission.
-This yield to our best score in Kaagle: 0.8588.
+This will create a csv file that we use for the Kaggle submission.
+This yield to our best score in Kaggle: 0.8588.

 However, if you want to run the models from the beginning, you should follow these steps :